When Should Your Fast Growing Company Hire a PR Agency or a Marketing Firm?

 You Have A Budget Over And Above The Monthly Retainer

-We provide an audit and a digital strategy program which allows brands to take the roadmap and either implement it for themselves or hire us (or another agency), this plan usually includes competitive analysis, campaign ideas, best practices for everything from content development to advertising.
+We provide an audit and a digital strategy program that allows brands to take the roadmap and either implement it for themselves or hire us (or another agency), this plan usually includes competitive analysis, campaign ideas, and best practices for everything from content development to advertising.

 The best time for a PR and Marketing Agency to come on board is when you need a variety of unique skill sets, and you need them fast.
 Sometimes, you have an idea or campaign that you need help to execute.
 Hiring an agency to identify opportunities, solutions (and potential pitfalls) is a good idea here because you’ll get that execution boost you need without having to recruit and hire a team.
 You need a team of specialists, amazing writers, creative graphic designers, analytics interpreters and you don’t need any of them full-time, nor do you have time to manage this in-house team of creatives, but you do need them.